ampel360/Robbbo-T/README.md

 1.  **Primary Format**: Markdown (`.md`) is the primary format for source documentation, allowing for readability and easy version control.
 2.  **Version Control**: All documentation will be managed under a version control system (e.g., Git), preferably in a dedicated repository within the GAIA-Q & AMPEL project.
-3.  **Structure**: The documentation will follow the structure defined in this Aerospace Table of Contents (AToC).
-Major changes to the AToC structure must be discussed and approved.
+3.  **Structure**: The documentation will follow the structure defined in this Aerospace General Index (AGI).
+Major changes to the AGI structure must be discussed and approved.
 4.  **Tooling**:
     *   Markdown editors.
     *   Tools for rendering Markdown to HTML, PDF (e.g., Pandoc, static site generators like MkDocs, Jekyll, Hugo).